hjetmundsen/rovo-dev.nvim/CONTRIBUTING.md

 ## Ways to Contribute

-There are several ways you can contribute to Claude-Code.nvim:
+There are several ways you can contribute to Rovo-Dev.nvim:

 - Reporting bugs
 - Suggesting enhancements